The 60/40 Portfolio Isn't Dead, Just More Expensive: Allison Schrager

 I was speaking with an industry friend and colleague the other day, and we got to riffing about music and retirement planning.
 A free and creative thinker, she said that when talking to clients about future retirement income, the sweet spot timing wise seems to be about five years before clients retire.

-The Unimportance of Asset Allocation in Retirement Planning
+The Importance of Marginal Tax Rates in Retirement Planning

 We published an article in late September, Pay Attention to Marginal Tax Rates and Not Tax Brackets, that highlighted how the analytic framework for providing retirement income planning advice can be improved.
 It focused on three decisions that investors sometimes need to make: (1) whether to convert funds this year from a tax-deferred account (TDA), like a 401(k), to a Roth account; (2) whether to contribute this year to a TDA or a Roth account; and (3) how to tax-efficiently withdraw funds in retirement, where withdraw is interpreted broadly to include Roth conversions.
 The author of that article is with me today to discuss how advisors should approach those decisions.

 Social Security’s shortfall grew by a record 18% in the last year.
 That $3 trillion increase means that it is more likely beneficiaries will face reduced benefits in the future, and the longer we wait the harder it will be to solve the problem.

 COVID-19 Strained Participant Financial Wellness - Can Employers Help Them Recover?